Conservatory Faculty + Staff

 B.E.S., University of Missouri

 Kristy Simpson is the admissions navigator in the Conservatory for the Performing Arts at Stephens College.
 Previously, Simpson was the administrative assistant for the Conservatory and School of Integrative Studies.
 She was an operations manager for an e-commerce company prior to joining Stephens.
 Simpson received the HE Wilkerson Award in 2019 and serves as the chair of the Staff Advisory Council for Stephens College.
-Simpson is serving as a board member for Columbia Entertainment Company and has served on Rock Bridge Show Choir Boosters, filling roles as communication chair, vice president and president.
-She has two children active in the local theatre community.
+Simpson sits on the board of Columbia Entertainment Company as vice president.

 Conservatory for the Performing Arts